 I’m going to go out on a limb and say that this is the best book I’ve ever read on any subject.
 It was recommended – or, more accurately, prescribed – to me by Richard Niles (whose work has sold more than 250 million records, so I try take his advice wherever possible).

-You can buy The Advancing Guitarist here for less than £10.
+You can buy The Advancing Guitarist here for just over £10.
 Do it.
 Now.

 What’s it about?